camera

 Moffat to Peebles

-The tour takes in the remote village of Tweedsmuir with its famous rocky bridge over the Tweed, before skirting around the hills on a network of tracks along the river Tweed.
+The tour takes in the remote village of Tweedsmuir, with its famous rocky bridge over the Tweed, before skirting around the hills on a network of tracks along the River Tweed.

-A sublime short track heads past the magnificent Stobo Castle before a spin along the Tweed to the bustling market town and royal Burgh of Peebles.
+A sublime short track heads past the magnificent Stobo Castle before a spin along the Tweed to the bustling market town and Royal Burgh of Peebles.

 Map & Profile